Paul Stewart (racing driver): Career

-After the course Paul went back to his father Jackie Stewart and said he wanted to go racing and while Jackie did not like the idea at all, he did not want other people involved in his son's career.
-So they started working together, and formed Paul Stewart Racing.
-Paul Stewart signed up to do Junior Formula Ford 1600 in the summer of 1987, he led some races and had some second places.
-Paul Stewart Racing came into existence in 1988, fielding a FF2000 sporting Camel sponsorship, with the assistance of Jackie's former mechanic Roy Topp and James Skilling.
-Paul won the next race at Cadwell Park and got the budget for Formula 3 racing.
+Stewart entered Junior Formula Ford 1600 racing in the summer of 1987, where he led some races and scored a few podiums.
+The 'Paul Stewart Racing' brand became a fully-fledged team in 1988, fielding a Formula Ford 2000 sporting Camel sponsorship, with the assistance of Jackie's former mechanic Roy Topp, former Brabham chief mechanic Graham Lewins and James Skilling.
+Stewart won the next race at Cadwell Park and got the budget for Formula 3 racing.
 In Formula 3, Stewart came up against future F1 and Indycar drivers: Mika Häkkinen, David Coulthard, Gil de Ferran and Kenny Bräck.
 Paul won at Snetterton in strange circumstances.
 "I was leading, came up against a backmarker who looked like he was going to move one way as we were going into Russell, back when it was a proper, flat-out corner.
 In fact he went the other way.
 I spun and crossed the line backwards but the race was then red-flagged because Mika Hakkinen had just had a huge accident at the Bombhole and I won it on countback".
 That win earned him a place on the grid at the year end Macau Grand Prix where he qualified third and earned the title of best newcomer.
 Stewart did three seasons of F3000 with Marco Apicella, Coulthard and de Ferran as his team-mates.
 His best finish was third at the Pau Grand Prix in 1993.
-Despite testing for Footwork, he stopped racing and focussed on his team.
+Despite testing for Footwork, he stopped racing and focused on his team.

 Personal life

+Stewart is the oldest of two sons born to three-time Formula One World Drivers' Champion Jackie Stewart.
+His younger brother Mark is a film producer.
 Stewart married his wife Victoria in 1993 and has four sons.

-Health

 In September 1999, Stewart was diagnosed with ulcerative colitis.
 A second colonoscopy in January 2000, did not detect cancerous cells.
 Further problems arose after Stewart was diagnosed with bowel cancer in April 2000.
 Upon hearing the news, he stepped down as Chief Operating Officer for Jaguar Racing and subsequently travelled to the Mayo Clinic in the U.S. for treatment.
 A CAT scan showed no signs of cancer returning.